Our Approach

 The steps are sequential.

-Each builds on the previous.
+Each builds on the previous one.

 No skipping ahead.